chef/chef-web-docs/release_delivery/source/integrate_delivery_smtp.rst

 * A comment was added to the change request
 * A change was accepted
 * A change was delivered
-* A change failed at a specific phase in the pipeline
+* A change failed at a specific stage in the pipeline

 Users may subscribe to notifications per project by using the **Watch Project** button located on each project's home page in the |delivery| web UI.

-Configure Notificatins
+Configure Notifications
 =====================================================
 To configure |delivery| for |smtp| notifications: